sap-tutorials/Tutorials/tutorials/hana-trial-advanced-analytics/hana-trial-advanced-analytics.md

 You will use these results to create a table (as a new `hdbtable` artifact as you did earlier) to show who learns from whom.
 This table will be used to create a graph workspace.

-Create it using the following syntax in a new `hdbtable` file -- remember to build your `db` module again:
+Create it using the following syntax in a new `hdbtable` file -- remember to deploy your `db` module again:

 ```SQL
 column table LEARNING_RELATION(